4 Nov 2022

 An independent contractor is an individual who is self-employed and is contracted to provide work/services to a business.
 Since independent contractors work for themselves, they are not employees and do not receive employee benefits such as healthcare, retirement benefits and insurance, etc.

 They are, simply put, separate business entities.
-As such, an independent contractor agreement and employee agreement are very different.
+As such, an independent contractor agreement and an employment agreement are very different.

 As a rule of thumb (and according to the IRS), an individual will be considered an independent contractor if the payer has the right to control only the result of the work/labour, but not the specific details of how it will be carried out.